gamemaker1/office-text-extractor/README.md

 npm install office-text-extractor
 ```

-**Notes:**

-- No support for browser environments yet.
-If you want to add support, please feel free to [open a pull request](https://github.com/gamemaker1/office-text-extractor/pulls).
+**There is no support for browser environments yet.
+If you want to add support, please feel free to [open a pull request](https://github.com/gamemaker1/office-text-extractor/pulls).**
-- To parse PDFs, this module uses the amazing `pdf-parse` npm package.
-- To parse Excel files, this module uses the amazing `xlsx` npm package.

 ## Usage